Student Code of Conduct

-- Unauthorized Entry: Trespassing or making unauthorized entry into buildings, rooms, or property.
+- Unauthorized Entry: Trespassing or unauthorized entry into buildings, rooms, or property.

 Respect for Moravian Community

-- Failure to Complete Sanctions: Failing to complete or make adequate progress toward completion of sanctions applied by a Case Administrator or Discipline Review Committee.
+- Failure to Complete Sanctions: Failing to complete or make adequate progress toward completion of sanctions applied by an Accountability Facilitator or Accountability Panel.

 - Failure to Comply: Failing to comply with reasonable requests of University agents, including student staff, acting in their official capacities or of public health officials, law enforcement or emergency personnel.
 This includes refusing to submit to a Breathalyzer or violating written notices such as contact limitations or trespass notices.
 Campus Police may request a Breathalyzer test when they have reasonable cause to believe an individual is engaging in underage or high-risk drinking in order to assess the well-being of that individual.